How would you feel if found out employees were turning away customers? In fact, this happens daily when consumers get falsely tagged as frauds.

 Are You Concerned About New eCommerce Trends?

 Today, retailers must protect against credit card fraud with detection while decreasing false declines.
-It's key for owners and security personnel to stay ahead of the cybercriminals.
+It's key for owners and security personnel to stay ahead of cybercriminals.
 This can be a daunting task.

 Vesta is a global fintech pioneer specializing in payment and account fraud protection.
 We’ve helped companies optimize revenue and end the fear of fraud.
 Our patented technology delivers decisions in under one second.